ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 ## Demo

 To upload a file using CKBox, use the open file manager toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/browse-files.svg Open file manager}.
-You can find more instructions in the demo below.
+You can choose more than one file at a time.
+See detailed instructions in the demo below.

 Note that the image toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Insert image} will now also upload images into the CKBox file manager.
 You can access them from the management panel.